sarahfi2her/variability/README.md

 > `(# of hand-picked cells whose GFP value falls in bin/interval k) / (total # of cells sampled)`

 #### Mutual information
-- Mutual information measures the amount of dependence one random variable has on another, quantifying the amount of information that two parameters of a measurement share.
+- Mutual information measures the amount of dependence one random variable has on another, quantifying the amount of information that a set of measurements share
-- The higher a mutual information measurement is, the more
+- The higher a mutual information measurement is, the more information that